webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 Sometimes websites will log users out or expire cookies or login sessions after a period of time.
 In these cases, when crawling the browser profile can still be loaded but may not behave as it did when it was initially set up.

-To update the profile, go to the profile's details page and press the _Edit Browser Profile_ button to load and interact with the sites that need to be re-configured.
+To update the profile, go to the profile's details page and press the _Configure Browser Profile_ button to load and interact with the sites that need to be re-configured.
 When finished, press the _Save Browser Profile_ button to return to the profile's details page.
+Profiles are automatically backed up on save if replica storage locations are configured.

 ### Editing Browser Profile Metadata

-To edit a browser profile's name and description, select _Edit Name and Description_ from the actions menu on the profile's details page.
+To edit a browser profile's name and description, select _Edit Metadata_ from the actions menu on the profile's details page.